wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 1.3.05.14 =
+* Fixed a bug in the Add to Whitelist feature so the you do not need to update the definitions after whitelisting a file.

 = 1.3.05.13 =
 * Fixed two bugs in the last release.